riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-staticdh.md

  nonresidue in F_p using nonconstant rational functions f and g over F_p.

-The adversary can't evalaute this equation directly without knowing b, but it can be tested by proxy of scalar multiplication of G by fixed polynomials P_1, P_2, and P_3 of k such that
+The adversary can't evaluate this equation directly without knowing b, but it can be tested by proxy of scalar multiplication of G by fixed polynomials P_1, P_2, and P_3 of k such that